Tahanie Aboushi: Early life

+When Aboushi was 14 years old, her parents were arrested for conspiracy charges related to untaxed cigarettes.
+Her mother was acquitted, but her father was convicted in 1999 of charges related to the theft of trucks transporting cigarettes, including conspiracy to commit robbery, conspiracy to possess stolen property, theft from interstate shipment, and transportation of a stolen vehicle.
+He was subsequently sentenced to 22 years in federal prison.
+He was released in 2018.

-She is also the sister of Los Angeles Chargers offensive guard Oday Aboushi.
+She is the sister of Los Angeles Chargers offensive guard Oday Aboushi.

 Education

 Aboushi received her Bachelor in Science degree in Legal Studies from St. Johns University and received her Juris Doctor degree in 2009 from Syracuse University College of Law.

 Career

 In 2010 Aboushi founded The Aboushi Law Firm where she handled notable civil rights cases.

 Aboushi's experience as an attorney, a child of immigrants, and being Muslim led her to JFK Airport in Queens immediately following the announcement of President Donald Trump’s 2017 Executive Order 13769, one of the Trump travel bans, where she offered legal help to people who were affected by the order.
 New York State Senator Jesse Hamilton awarded Aboushi the Shirley Chisholm Women of Excellence Award for her extraordinary contributions to the community in this work.